When to plant Pansy in White County, IL

 White County, Illinois is in USDA Hardiness Zone 7a.
 The average last spring frost is April 8 and first fall frost is October 27.

-White County County sits in USDA Zone 7a.
+White County sits in USDA Zone 7a.
 Pansy grows reliably in zones 3a through 10b, so it's a good fit here.

-Can Pansy grow in White County County's climate?
+Can Pansy grow in White County's climate?

 Your White County Garden Planner — Free